MiStr1/relation_extraction_RECON_gpu/README.md

 in the same folder as `wikidataentity.json`.
 To do this you need [elasticdump](https://www.npmjs.com/package/elasticdump) (and [npm](https://www.npmjs.com)).

-**Note** This service consumes a lot of RAM.
+**Note** This service consumes a lot of RAM (<20GB).
 You can omit the elasticsearch service and run `docker-compose up entity_relation_extractor` instead.
+This will lower RAM consumption to 13GB at startup and 11GB after startup.
 You will however get less accurate relations because the entities will not be marked with a WikiData tag.

  ## Use